amountainram/stdresult/README.md

 }
 ```

-and `type` field is a guard that does not require the error to enforce an `instanceof` check.
+The `type` field is a guard that does not require the error to enforce an `instanceof` check.

 > All errors verify `instanceof Error` and extra
 > care should be taken while verifying instances

-Given an `IResult` there are 2 guard functions
-with guarded fields:
+Given an `IResult`, there are two guard functions with guarded fields:

 - `.isOk()` --> `.value`
 - `.isErr()` --> `.error`